 - Cool Shades: They've got a purpose, too — they protect against the mind-wiping effects of the Neuralyzer.

-- Covered in Gunge: J and K get covered in bug guts after K blows him in half.
+- J and K get covered in bug guts after K blows him in half, then again after Laurel blasts the rest of him.

 - Covert Group with Mundane Front: In the beginning, Kay introduces himself and Dee as "INS, Division Six", much to the confusion of the border patrol officers.
 This extended to the animated series, where Jay and Kay would introduce themselves in any position tangentially-related to the situation as "Division Six".